plusserver/docs/content/en/compute/pluscloudopen/reference/local-storage/_index.md

 #### Periodic reboots

-Any Local SSD Storage hypervisor will need to be rebooted periodically.
-Typically this will be once a month.
+Any Local SSD Storage hypervisor will need to be **rebooted periodically**.
+Typically this will be **once a month**.
 You should therefore expect your VMs to be down on a regular basis.

-The average downtime is approximately half an hour, but can vary.
+The average downtime is **approximately half an hour**, but can vary.
 All VMs will receive an ACPI shutdown signal prior to maintenance.
-VMs are given one minute to shut down properly.
+VMs are given **one minute to shut down** properly.

 After this time, they will simply shut down.

-You should expect your VMs to remain powered off after the hypervisor reboots.
+You should expect your VMs to **remain powered off** after the hypervisor reboots.
 We are currently planning a feature that will allow you to configure the VM to automatically restart if necessary.

-There will be a 30 minute pause between hypervisor reboots.
+There will be a **30 minute pause** between hypervisor reboots.
 This will give your software stack time to reconfigure.

 However, all VMs on the same hypervisor will be affected.
-You will need to enable anti-affinity server grouping.
+You will need to enable **anti-affinity** [Server Groups](../instances-and-images/server-groups/).

 #### Hardware Failure

-In the event of a complete hardware failure or reconfiguration, you must expect data loss.
+In the event of a complete hardware failure or reconfiguration, you must **expect data loss**.

 In these cases, the boot disks will be lost.
 This means that when the hypervisor comes back up, there will be corrupted VMs.

-You will be expected to wipe these VMs yourself.
+You will be expected to **wipe these VMs yourself**.
 This is because we believe it is better to keep broken VM definitions so that you can more reliably restore these instances from a backup or snapshot.
 You will have to pay for broken VMs.

 Speaking of backups: You should take regular snapshots to be able to restore a failed VM in the event of a hardware failure of the underlying hypervisor.

+#### Use Server Groups and Anti-Affinity to Achieve Fault Tolerance

+If you are using Local SSD Storage, **you are strongly encouraged to create fault tolerance** against hypervisor failures.

+One thing you can do is to use [Server Groups](../instances-and-images/server-groups/) to distribute your VMs across multiple hypervisors.

 ## Using Local SSD Storage

 To use Local SSD Storage, simply create a VM with a specific Local SSD Storage Flavor.
-All Flavors that end with an "s" indicate Local SSD Storage.
+All Flavors that end with an "**s**" indicate Local SSD Storage.
 Configure the VM to boot without a volume.
 This is crucial if you want the VM to boot from a local disk instead of a remote volume.

-After you have created the VM, it will boot with a local disk from the /dev/sda1 block device.
+After you have created the VM, it will boot with a local disk from the **/dev/sda1** block device.
 You can attach additional volumes to your VM.
 However, these volumes will come from the Ceph shared storage.

 Examples for Local SSD Storage Flavors: